 - Students.
 Are not employees and thus not covered by the preceding Employment Policies, except when they are employed as research assistants, or are on scholarships or awards administered by VSU.

 Intellectual Property Committee: University Committee on Intellectual Property, appointed by the President, is responsible for interpreting the Intellectual Property and resolving questions and disputes concerning it.
-The committee is responsible for advising the Vice President of Research on all matters regarding University patents and other intellectual property.
+The committee is responsible for advising the Associate Provost for Graduate Studies and Research on all matters regarding university patents and other intellectual property.